Loading…

 Dr. Anvi Gadani is a Neurologist subspecializing in Movement Disorders with special interest in Memory Disorders at MedStar Montgomery Medical Center, affiliated with MedStar Georgetown University.
 She completed her residency in Neurology at the University of Connecticut and completed...
 Read More →

-avatar for Jacqueline Cristini, PA
+avatar for Jacqueline Cristini, PA, MMSc.

-Jacqueline Cristini, PA
+Jacqueline Cristini, PA, MMSc.

 Jacqueline Cristini is a Physician Associate with greater than 25 years of professional experience augmented by a Master of Medical Science degree with 20 years of experience in Movement Disorders and expertise deep brain stimulation and focused ultrasound.Current position: Director...
 Read More →